 But taking all the media hype aside, the real mission of the Plastiki is to reach and study a huge “plastic island” of accumulated plastic trash and other flotsam which is floating in the mid Pacific and is estimated to be the size of the American State of Texas.

-This was mentioned in a previous Green Prophet article in June, 2009, when the craft was supposed to set sail, but was delayed for several months due to weather and other logistical considerations.
+This was mentioned in a previous Green Prophet article when the craft was supposed to set sail, but was delayed for several months due to weather and other logistical considerations.
 The voyage is meant to bring world attention to the problem of pollution and other environmental problems brought on by a world population that is now only beginning to realize that the resulting global warming and climate change is being partially caused by over-use of fossil fuels and by a “throw away society” whose cast-offs of plastic bags, bottles, and other waste materials have created these “islands” of flotsam in all the world’s oceans; which not only are an eyesore, but are very dangerous to marine life.

 Another crew member American Vern Moen is in charge of making the film of the voyage, The Plastiki Film, which will try to bring to light the condition of the Pacific Ocean, due to all the discarded plastic and other waste material now present in it.
 Another crew member, Max Jourdan, of mixed French and British linage, is involved in making a film of the voyage, on behalf of National Geographic.